This post contains affiliate links. Please see our disclosure policy.

 In a separate mixing bowl, whisk together the remaining 2 tablespoons of sesame oil, garlic powder, salt, and pepper.
 Transfer the chopped veggies into that bowl and toss to evenly coat them all.

-Line a baking sheet with parchment paper then dump the chopped veggies onto the baking sheet, spreading them out evenly.
+Line a baking sheet with parchment paper, then dump the chopped veggies onto it and spread them out evenly.
 Pop them in the oven to bake for 10 minutes.

-After 10 minutes, move the veggies off to the sides of the baking sheet with a spatula to make room for the salmon.
+After 10 minutes, use a spatula to move the veggies to the sides of the baking sheet to make room for the salmon.
 Using tongs, transfer the salmon fillets to the baking sheet.

 When done, take the baking sheet out of the oven, slather the rest of the teriyaki sauce over the salmon fillets, and garnish with sesame seeds.